Nirhoshan/AI-for-histopathology/README.md

 python distillation.py --model_path <finetuned_model_path> --training_data_csv <path-to-csv-file> --validation_data_csv <path-to-csv-file> --test_data_csv <path-to-csv-file> --dataset "nct100k" --data_input_dir <data-input-directory> --save_dir <save-directory> --finetune --uncertainty True
 ```

-The returned output would be similar to the output file available in the above drive link.
+The returned output for NCT-CRC-HE-100K would be similar to the output file available in the drive [link](https://drive.google.com/drive/folders/17uqMTyLAC6oJ26p6lEjV38DAsfTEJZ86?usp=share_link).

 ## Hardware resources

 The results in the paper were produced using 4 Nvidia A100 GPUs with distributed training. `Batch_size` was set to 128.
 With this setting, the time it took for NCT-CRC-HE-100k data to pretrain for 500 epochs were 1.5 days, to finetune the model 12 hours and for knowledge distillation it took 12 hours.

+## TSNE Visualizations

+We have provided the visualization tool we used to analyse the trend of the model predictions with uncertainty score in the [drive](https://drive.google.com/file/d/1QqGi_ORw7tsbnN9mNQMLBYAdIXn__LGZ/view?usp=share_link) .
+The colour coding used here is

+* 0 (Green)  - Correct predictions with low uncertainty scores
+* 1 (Red)    - Correct predictions with high uncertainty scores
+* 2 (Blue)   - Incorrect predictions with high uncertainty scores
+* 3 (Yellow) - Incorrect predictions with low uncertainty scores

 ## Acknowledgements